 The BART Police Department provides police services for all BART facilities, stations and trains and is sworn to uphold federal, state, and local laws and the ordinances of the BART District.
 Police personnel are responsible for safeguarding the lives and property of BART patrons and employees, and protecting district property.
 BART police officers have the same powers of arrest as city police officers and county sheriff's deputies.
-As of January 2003, the department has 269 police personnel who include: 188 sworn police officers, 31 community service assistants, 13 communications and 9-1-1 dispatchers, 17 revenue protection guards, and 9 office/clerical staff.
+As of September 2006, the department has 277 police personnel who include: 194 sworn police officers, and 83 civilian personnel.

 The BART Police Department investigates all reported crimes that occur on BART property including transit-related crimes, auto burglaries, auto thefts, robberies, purse snatches, assaults, homicides, and any other felonies, misdemeanors, or infractions that occur within the BART District.
 The most common serious crimes involve burglaries and auto thefts.
 Incidents that require BART police attention usually occur in stations, on platforms, and in parking lots.
 Fewer incidents occur on BART trains.
-The BART police have an average response time to emergencies of four minutes, and an average response time of 8.5 minutes to non-emergency calls.
+The BART police have an average response time to emergencies of 4 minutes, and an average response time of 8 minutes to non-emergency calls.
 The BART Police Department is decentralized into geographical zones to increase patrol time and to improve community policing efforts.
 There are BART police facilities and field offices in Oakland, Concord, Walnut Creek, El Cerrito, Dublin/Pleasanton, Castro Valley, San Leandro, Hayward, San Francisco, Daly City, and Colma.
-With the extension to the San Francisco

-International Airport completed in June 2003, the BART police have additional facilities at the SFO, Millbrae, South San Francisco, and San Bruno stations.
+With the extension to the San Francisco International Airport completed in June 2003, the BART police have additional facilities at the SFO, Millbrae, South San Francisco, and San Bruno stations.

 Qualifications and training for BART police officers exceed the guidelines of the state's Commission on Peace Officer Standards and Training (POST), which certifies all California peace officers.
 In addition to meeting POST requirements, every BART police officer applicant must have at least 30 college-semester units.
 The majority of officers are assigned to the Patrol Bureau and are eligible for specialized assignments, including: field training officer; canine handler; criminal investigations; bicycle patrol; field evidence technician; personnel and training; crime analysis; traffic; anti-vandalism and special-enforcement teams.
 To prepare for major emergencies, critical incidents, and tactical call-outs, the department is a signatory to the Bay Area's mutual-aid pacts.
 Select officers receive training in special weapons and tactics, emergency rescues, crowd management, and hostage/crisis negotiations.

-As part of BART's safety program, stations are patrolled by BART police (see discussion below) and attended by BART personnel, including maintenance staff responsible for keeping the stations and other facilities clean and free of graffiti, which further enhances safety and security.
+As part of BART's safety program, stations are patrolled by BART police and attended by BART personnel, including maintenance staff responsible for keeping the stations and other facilities clean and free of graffiti, which further enhances safety and security.